 "Lahiri Mahasaya carefully graded Kriya into four progressive initiations.
 He bestowed the three higher techniques only after the devotee had manifested definite spiritual progress [which could be honesty] . . .

-Lahiri's Kriya is graded in steps and stages, but there were more than four of them.
-More on kriya yoga:
+More than four: Lahiri's Kriya is graded in steps and stages, but there were more than four of them.

 The processes of the kriya yoga taught by Lahiri Mahashaya make one gradually fit to [rise into] the Divine within ourselves, with much less effort than is usually necessary.
 [Professor Jogesh Chandra Bhattacharya, paraphrased]

-You cannot get attached to your Self by reading about it
+You cannot get attached to your Self by a little reading about it

-You cannot find your Self by reading about it only.
-The crucial thing is experiencing it.
-So do not get attached to mere words, no matter how godly and devoted they seem on the surface.
+If fond of miraculous tales, one's Self is hardly found by reading about it only.
+The wise thing is experiencing it.
+So do not get attached to mere words, no matter how godly and devoted they seem on the surface, for "Brahman is not what people here adore," the Upanishad tells.

 Ay: Yogananda, Paramahansa.
 Autobiography of a Yogi.
 1st ed.
 New York: Theosophical, 1946.
 Online.